MarcoLodini/windows365/Windows365/enterprise/azure-firewall-windows-365.md

 | Windows Update | FQDN Tag | WindowsUpdate| HTTP: 80, HTTPS: 443 | [Not recommended](/windows/deployment/update/windows-update-security#securing-metadata-connections) | Optional|
 | Citrix HDX Plus | FQDN Tag | CitrixHDXPlusForWindows365 | HTTP: 80, HTTPS: 443 | [Not recommended](/windows/deployment/update/windows-update-security#securing-metadata-connections) | Optional (only required when using Citrix HDX Plus) |

 Azure Firewall can be associated with public IP addresses to provide outbound connectivity to the internet.
-The first Public IP is selected at random to provide [outbound SNAT](/azure/firewall/features#outbound-snat-support).
+The first Public IP is selected at random to provide [outbound Source Network Address Translation (SNAT)](/azure/firewall/features#outbound-snat-support).
 The next available public IP will be used after all SNAT ports from the first IP are exhausted.
-In scenarios that require high throughput, it's recommended to leverage an [Azure NAT Gateway](/azure/nat-gateway/nat-overview).
+In scenarios that require high throughput, it's recommended to use an [Azure NAT Gateway](/azure/nat-gateway/nat-overview).
 NAT Gateway dynamically scales outbound connectivity and can be [integrated with an Azure Firewall](/azure/firewall/integrate-with-nat-gateway).
-See the [integrate NAT Gateway with Azure Firewall tutorial](/azure/nat-gateway/tutorial-hub-spoke-nat-firewall) for guidance.
+For more information, see [integrate NAT Gateway with Azure Firewall tutorial](/azure/nat-gateway/tutorial-hub-spoke-nat-firewall).

 ### Windows365 tag